carbon-design-system/carbon/packages/icons-vue/README.md

-# `@carbon/icons-vue`
+# @carbon/icons-vue

-> Vue components for icons in digital and software products using the Carbon
+> Vue components for icons in digital and software products using the
-> Design System.
+> Carbon Design System

-## Getting Started
+## Getting started

-Run the following command using [npm](https://www.npmjs.com/):
+To install `@carbon/icons-vue` in your project, you will need to run the following command using [npm](https://www.npmjs.com/):

 ```bash
 npm install -S @carbon/icons-vue
 ```

 If you prefer [Yarn](https://yarnpkg.com/en/), use the following command instead:

 ```bash
 yarn add @carbon/icons-vue